Classical Studies & Latin

 A student majoring in Classics will conduct sustained research on a chosen topic for the completion of their senior seminar in Classics.
 The results of their research is documented in a substantial (20-30 page) piece of work.
 Upon completion of the project, students present their work in a public oral defense.

-Virginia Wesleyan College has an active chapter of Eta Sigma Phi, the national honorary society for the study of the ancient Greek and Latin Languages.
+Virginia Wesleyan University has an active chapter of Eta Sigma Phi, the national honorary society for the study of the ancient Greek and Latin Languages.
 Members have the opportunity to present their research at Eta Sigma Phi’s annual national conference.

 In addition to their research on our campus, Classics students have opportunities to do research in Greece, Italy, England, and other far-flung parts of the globe.
 Classics and related disciplines have offered short-term faculty-led study away classes to Rome, Greece, and to Oxford, England.